 The Prevalence of Clergy Sexual Misconduct toward Adults in Their Congregations

-Dr. Diana Garland, PhD and Dr. Mark Chaves, PhD
+Diana Garland, PhD and Mark Chaves, PhD

 Journal of the Scientific Study of Religion vol. 48, no. 4 (December 2009): 817–24